 Circumstances, behaviors, and other factors that increase the person’s quality of life are addressed next.
 These can include relationship issues, communication issues, psychological problems such as depression, work issues, etc.

+Teaching, acquiring, and developing new skills to act in place of skills or behaviors that are contrary to the individual achieving life goals are worked on next.
 The therapy attempts to address issues in the order of their impact on the client’s life.
 The therapist will address as many different issues as needed to satisfactorily help the individual reach goals.
 This ensures that the treatment package is individualized and comprehensive.